hariti-asm/cuisine/readme.md

 - **Estimate Generation**: Generate cost estimates for projects based on the associated labor, materials, and other factors.
 - **Labor Management**: Track labor resources and their costs for each project.
 - **Material Management**: Manage materials used in construction projects, track availability, and associated costs.
+- **Component Structure**: Shared structure for managing both labor and materials as components of a project.
 - **Integration**: The system integrates with a PostgreSQL database for persistence and efficient data management.

 ## Technologies Used